RichardHightower/jai/README.md

 # JAI

-Jai - Open AI API Java ClientIntroducing Jai - a simple and efficient Java client powered by Open AI.
+Jai - Open AI API Java Client

+Introducing Jai - a simple and efficient Java client powered by Open AI.
 We developed this client to provide a lightweight and uncomplicated option for accessing the Open AI API.
 With Jai, you can effortlessly send chat requests and receive accurate responses without unnecessary features.